-Pass: LO1: Describes some characteristics and benefits of good customer service and some elements of legal requirements Pass: service and some elements of legal requirements escribes a range of good customer service characteristics and benefits ome examples and a range of legal requirements -- ---
+Pass:LO1: Describes some characteristics and benefits of good customer service and some elements of legal requirements

 Assessors can then move on to decide if the Merit descriptors have been met for the learning outcome.

 If the Assessor is confident that all the Merit descriptors have been met, they can decide if the Distinction descriptors have been met for the learning outcome.